-PSUs entitle each executive officer to earn shares of common stock subject to the achievement of certain levels of total stockholder return relative to the total stockholder return of a peer group over a three-year performance period.
-PSUs vest at the end of the three-year performance period.
+Each executive officer is granted a target number of PSUs.
+The actual number of PSUs earned will range from zero to 150% of the target number of PSUs.
+Earned shares, if any, vest at the end of the three-year performance period.
 Dividends are not paid currently on the common stock underlying the PSUs; instead, the dividends are treated as "re-invested" and are only earned to the extent the underlying PSU is also earned.
+PSUs are settled at the end of the three-year performance period by the issuance of a share of common stock for every PSU earned.

-The peer group used for purposes of calculating the relative performance of the Company's stock is the same as the Lodging REIT Competitive Set referred to above, with the addition of Host Hotels & Resorts.
+The total stockholder return PSUs are based on the Company's percentile rank relative to a peer group at the end of the three-year performance period.
+The peer group is the same as the lodging REIT competitive set referred to above, with the addition of Host Hotels & Resorts.
+The number of PSUs earned is calculated in accordance with the following: